RuslSatt/RuslSatt/README.md

 <br/>

 2️⃣ [Custom-video](https://ruslsatt.github.io/rs-school-stage-0/portfolio/): ⬇️ <br/>
-Description ✍️ <br/>
-This project was developed at the rs-school course at stage 0.
-It's on the portfolio page. <br/>
 ❗Click the video button in the menu for move to the video player <br/>
 ☑️ Implemented: ***Start and stop, rewind, timer, volume control, turn the sound on or off***. <br/>
 🛠️ = (<img align="center" src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="20" height="20"/>